 Boil brown sugar and 1/2 cup water until it spins a thread.
 Remove from fire and pour slowly on the stiffly beaten egg whites.
 Add vanilla and beat until creamy smooth.
 Add a drop or two of red food coloring to tint icing to shade desired.

-Almost any cake can be easily decorated for St. Valentine's Day with the help of white frosting and red berries such as raspberries and strawberries, or red cherries.
+Almost any cake can be easily decorated for St. Valentine's Day with the help of white frosting, coconut, and red berries such as raspberries, strawberries, or red maraschino cherries.

 Aunt Babette's Cook Book (1889)